 Secret Places of Central Park: The Walking Tour

-Discover the Best Central Park Walking Tour.
-Experience Hidden but Fascinating Central Park Locations Only a True New York City Historian Can Help You Find!
+Discover the Best Central Park Walking Tour: Secret, Hidden and Fascinating Central Park Locations Only a True New York City Historian Can Help You Find!

-Would you consider yourself an adventurer seeking hidden locales that won’t be found on any postcard?
-If so, there’s nothing more fun and exciting than visiting some of Central Park’s least-trafficked, most scenic and historic locations above 100th Street that only a few know how to find!
+Are you an adventurer seeking hidden locales that won’t be found on any postcard?
+If so, there’s nothing more fun and exciting than visiting some of Central Park’s secret, least-trafficked, most scenic and historic locations above 100th Street that only a few know how to find!

 Led by licensed and energetic New York City tour guide Bruce Racond, he’s spent more than 20 years entertaining and educating visitors about the vast history and unique locations of New York that most never knew existed!
 Please see the current TripAdvisor reviews.

-Here are just a few of the many adventures that await our tour groups:
+Here are just a few of the many adventures that await you:

 - Be transported to the scenic Adirondacks in the middle of Manhattan island.